All Episodes

 He can't make a significant difference on the ground by Tuesday.

-That's one of the upcoming sound bites.
+That's one of the upcoming soundbites.

 Quinnipiac.

-We're back to Quinnipiac.
+We're back to Quinnipiak.

-Um Quinnipiac University.
+Quinnipiac University.

 CBS uses them, and I think a couple others do.

-In Virginia, Quinnipiac says that Romney is losing the state by two points.
+In Virginia, Quinnipiak says that Romney is losing the state by two points, but he's plus 21 in independence.

-The rule of throne from the media has always been he who wins the independence wins the election.
+Now, the rule of thumb from the left, the rule of thumb from the media has always been, he who wins the independence wins the election.

-They've always said that about Ohio, in fact.
+They've always said that about Ohio.

-He who wins the independence in Ohio wins it.
+In fact, he who wins the independence in Ohio wins it.

-Well, I'm sorry, Romney's up double digits independence in Ohio, and also 21 points among independents in Virginia.
+Well, I'm sorry, Romney's up double digits independence in Ohio and also 21 points among independents in Virginia.

-Mark Halperin, Time magazine, another drive-by media figure who's having trouble going along with the conventional wisdom.
+Mark Halperin, Time Magazine, another drive-by media figure who's having trouble going along with the conventional wisdom.

 It's a Quinnipiac CBS poll that shows Obama up five in Ohio.

-Mark Halpern says, I don't, I don't think so.
+Mark Halperin says, I don't think so.

-I don't I don't think so because Romney's way up in independence.
+I don't think so because Romney's way up in independence.

 He's having trouble.